emnlp2020/emnlp2020-website/src/pages/workshops/index.md

   title: Workshops | EMNLP 2020
 ---

-EMNLP offers 24 workshops to suit a wide range of interests.
+EMNLP offers 25 workshops to suit a wide range of interests.
+All workshops listed are one day in duration unless otherwise indicated.